-The PCB is assembled using plastic screws, plastic nuts and plastic spacers.
+The PCB is assembled using plastic screws/bolts (M3 x 10mm), plastic nuts (M3) and plastic spacers (M3 x 3mm).
 The spacers should be 6-7mm in outer diameter.
 It is important that one of the spacers are no more than 6mm in diameter as this is the maximum size that will fit the top row, center hole.

 A manual on how to assemble the MechBoard64 can be found here (link).

-A complete overview of all published data regarding the MechBoard64 here on breadbox64.com can be found here (link).
+A complete overview of all published data regarding the MechBoard64 on this site can be found here (link).

 I truly hope to see some nice modifications of the MechBoard64.
 Ideas that I’ve never thought of and will be proud of being a little part of.
 Good luck with your MechBoard64 projects!